Cdmpc/CPSC-525-Final-Project/README.md

 [N] ==> {30 psuedorandom strings of range [0-9A-Za-z]}
 ```

-## NOTE: Limitation, the user-gen.py script can only run once, subsequent runs of the Client/automation script will cause it to fail.
-To run it successfuly again, you must manually close and restart the Server, then run the Client again once the Server restarts.
+## NOTE: Limitation, the user-gen.py script can only run once, subsequent runs use the same usernames which already exist on server.

 ### c.
 In the Server directory, run the hash-secrets.py file.
+It will create a hash of all the server secrets that can be used to verify that the hacker got the secrets.
 ```bash
 cd Server # If you are not in Server directory yet. python3 ./hash-secrets.py
 ```
-This will create a single file called hash-repo.txt in the Exploit directory, so
+This will create a single file called hash-repo.txt in the Server directory, so
 ```
 ./Server/hash-repo.txt
 ```